-Right Bundle Branch Block (RBBB)
+Right Bundle Branch Block

-- 2. Blocked Right Bundle Branch.
+- 2. Blocked right bundle branch.

-- 3. Normal left Bundle Branch.
+- 3. Normal left bundle branch.

 Electrocardiogram of Complete Right Bundle Branch Block

-Electrocardiogram features of Right Bundle Branch Block reflect the conduction disturbances.
+Electrocardiogram characteristics of right bundle branch block reflect the intraventricular conduction disturbances.

-EKG of Complete Right Bundle Branch Block
+EKG Criteria of Complete Right Bundle Branch Block

-Differences between Normal Conduction and Right Bundle Branch Block
+Differences Between Normal Conduction and Right Bundle Branch Block

-After, the depolarization spreads to both ventricles, with a predominance of the Left Ventricle, producing a deep S wave in V1 and a tall R wave in V6.
+After, the depolarization spreads to both ventricles, with a predominance of the left ventricle, producing a deep S wave in V1 and a tall R wave in V6.